Loading...

 2. an improved representation of adaptation within biogeophysical climate change risk

-3. a better consideration of modelling uncertainties by identifying their nature, assessing their characteristics in
+3. a better consideration of modelling uncertainties by identifying their nature, assessing their characteristics in a systematic way to determine a better informed and robust decision-making.

 The project's foresight component is crucial for projecting how various climate impacts will unfold under different global pathways (RCP-SSP).
 By examining future scenarios, it allows decision-makers to anticipate and plan for the most critical challenges, helping societies prepare for the compounded effects of climate change across sectors.
 The focus on cross-sectoral linkages emphasizes the need for integrated, multi-dimensional strategies to address both immediate and long-term climate risks, while ensuring social equity and resilience.